Adepts-Of-0xCC/blog/_posts/lsass-physical-memory/2021-05-08-physical-graffiti-lsass.md

 '191d643eca7a6b94a3b6df1469ba2846'
 ```

-We can check that effectively the Administrador's NTLM hash is `191d643eca7a6b94a3b6df1469ba2846`:
+We can check that indeed the Administrador's NTLM hash is `191d643eca7a6b94a3b6df1469ba2846`:

 ```
 C:\Windows\system32>C:\Users\ortiga.japonesa\Downloads\mimikatz-master\mimikatz-master\x64\mimikatz.exe